About Na Mee

 Short bio:

 Na Mee is a poet, storyteller, facilitator, and teaching artist.
-Her wish for her work is to make you feel at home with yourself, with others, and with the world.
-She is a 2024 PEN America Emerging Voices fellow, a Narrative Prize finalist, and three-time Rasmuson Foundation Award recipient.
-A Tin House alum and a Nancy Craig Blackburn Fellow at Randolph College MFA, Na Mee has been awarded fellowships and residencies from Hedgebrook, Kundiman, The Aspen Institute, Storyknife, and Millay Arts (summer 2026).
-Her memoir-in-progress was shortlisted for a Granum Prize in 2024 and a Finalist in 2025, and her work can be found in The Sun, AGNI, The Rumpus, The Offing, and Lit Hub.
-Her work is deeply rooted in community, and in 2010 she co-founded and led Woosh Kinaadeiyí, a grassroots spoken word organization.
-In addition to writing, NaMee facilitates gatherings, teaches workshops, and volunteers at her local animal shelter.
+She wants her work to make you feel at home with yourself, with others, and with the world.
+She is a 2024 PEN America Emerging Voices fellow, a three-time Rasmuson Award recipient, and her memoir-in-progress was a 2025 Granum Prize finalist.
+Her work has received support from Hedgebrook, Kundiman, The Aspen Institute, and Millay Arts, and can be found in AGNI, Lit Hub, The Rumpus, and The Sun.
+Her work has been deeply rooted in community, from grassroots organizing to owning a post office / gathering space.
+She is passionate about removing barriers to creative writing, and she brings her 17+years of teaching experience to prison libraries, juvenile detention centers, K-12 schools, and literary orgs.
+Na Mee also facilitates gatherings, quilts, and asks to pet every single dog she meets.
 She lives and loves with her family on Lingít Aaní (aka Juneau, Alaska).

 Long bio: